Circle X Is Shown in the Diagram. Which Equation Can Be Used to Solve for Mã¢ë†â 1?

 giving

-Gordon (1996) derives not only the value for the onset of the 3-cycle, just also an upper jump r^' for the r-values supporting stable catamenia-iii orbits.
-This value is related to the unique positive root s_1 of the cubic equation
+Gordon (1996) derives not only the value for the onset of the 3-cycle, just also an upper jump for the -values supporting stable catamenia-iii orbits.
+This value is related to the unique positive root of the cubic equation

 by